 A typical Characteristic of an Equal percentage Valve

 - Installed Characteristics are what really matter to a process engineer.

-- Installed characteristics of Equal percentage valve is nearly linear when pressure drop varies with the flow.
+- Installed characteristics of the Equal percentage valve are nearly linear when pressure drop varies with the flow.

 Installed vs Inherent characteristics: